 New Relic APM's Transactions dashboard lists the selected app's transaction Requests, the top five transactions by percent of wall clock time, and relevant throughputs (requests per minute or rpm).
 For Non-web transactions (such as message processing, background tasks, and other processes and jobs that do not handle web requests), the dashboard shows charts of CPU and memory usage.

-Note: For web throughput, requests per minute (or rpm) sometimes is referred to as pages per minute (or ppm).
+Tip: For web throughput, requests per minute (or rpm) is sometimes called pages per minute (or ppm).

 Wall clock time

 Wall clock time is the amount of time recorded by the clock.
 New Relic uses wall clock time for all the transactions and then sums that value across all of the transactions.

 The server can execute requests in parallel, so you may see percentages over 100.
 For example, 100% would indicate that the execution time across all selected transactions is equal to the time expended when recording wall clock time.

 Types of transactions